xTool M1 Machine: Beginner’s Guide

 - Stainless steel tumblers

-See the projects section for an engraving example.
+See the projects section for another engraving example.

 What can the xTool M1 blade cut?